kapv89/tabel/readme.md

 ### `npm install --save table@1`

 ## A simple orm built over [knex.js](http://knexjs.org/) which works with simple javascript objects and arrays.
-More of a table gateway that can behave like an orm, and scale back down to a a table-gateway when needed
+More of a table gateway that can behave like an orm, and scale back down to a a table-gateway when needed.
+Right now works only with postgres.

 #### MIT License